github/libprojfs/README.md

-Please see our detailed [Build and Installation][build] page for step-by-step instructions on how to build and install libprojfs and its depedencies on Linux, and (optionally) also build and run the VFSForGit `MirrorProvider` test utility with libprojfs.
+Please see our detailed [Build and Installation][build] page for step-by-step instructions on how to build and install libprojfs and its dependencies on Linux, and (optionally) also build and run the VFSForGit `MirrorProvider` test utility with libprojfs.

-So long as libprojfs remains based on [FUSE][fuse-man], the primary depedency for libprojfs is the user-space [libfuse][libfuse] library, as well as having the Linux [`fuse`][fuse-mod] kernel module installed.
+So long as libprojfs remains based on [FUSE][fuse-man], the primary dependency for libprojfs is the user-space [libfuse][libfuse] library, as well as having the Linux [`fuse`][fuse-mod] kernel module installed.

 Support for [`user.*` extended attributes][xattr] must also be enabled